CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 # Avoiding Branches

 Modern processors speculate if branches are taken and their targets.
 If a processor speculates incorrectly, it must rewind all incorrectly executed instructions, and continue down the correct control flow path.
 This can lead to significant performance problems when a branch is difficult to predict, and the processor misspeculates frequently.
 While the compiler can remove some branches using techniques like scalarization, some problematic ones require programmer intervention.

 In this blog post, we'll be looking at how we can remove branches by integrating a condition with a mathematical operation.
+We'll some different ways we can approach this problem, as well as dicussing how both our choice of types and immediate values can impact performance.

 ## Links